alexzamp/collective-self-optimization/README.txt

 ## Data
 The enclosed raw data refer to the Figures 3 and 5 of the manuscript and include the final configurations used for the phase diagram of Fig.3 and the 14 particle trajectories used to construct Fig. 5.
-Each ".dat" file has 5 columns
+Due to size limitations they are provided in a compressed form (".zip" files).
+Each included ".dat" file has 5 columns
 representing: time step, x-coordinate, y-coordinate, total force projection in x, total force projection in y in a different row for each particle.